Comments and questions about your child’s appearance can be unkind and thoughtless. We share some suggestions about how you can deal with this.

 If you respond in an angry way, it is likely your child will do this too.
 A polite, simple explanation that your child looks different, but they are fine, can be enough to stop any further attention.
 This can be difficult and you may feel the person does not deserve your polite approach.
 However, this will help your child to see a calm way of dealing with the situation.
 Just because you choose to respond calmly, doesn’t mean you can’t feel angry inside!

 Consider how much you say and how much of your child’s situation to share.
-This may depend who you are talking to and how public the situation is.
+This may depend on who you are talking to and how public the situation is.
 If your child is old enough to understand what is going on, sharing lots of details about their condition, mark or scar may make them feel awkward, uncomfortable or even more upset.
 Your response should aim to defuse the situation and end the conversation – the other person does not have a right to know all the details of your child’s medical situation.

 This may be a bewildering and upsetting experience for your child.
 It’s important that they understand that it is not about them.